Table of Contents

 Let’s say you see a free spins offer: here’s how to assess, accept, and use them safely.

 - Do you like the game you’re being offered free spins on?
-If the answer is no then you should walk away.
+If the answer is no, then you should walk away.
 Remember, we’re playing for fun.

 - Have you read the small print?
 Reading the small print is the biggest virtuous change in their behaviour we’d love every gambler to make.

 - Do you understand it?
 We’re not calling anyone stupid or foolish here, but we’re asking you to make an honest assessment of what a free spins offer means and what is expected of you.
-Does the offer commit you to play a lot of in a short period of time when you wouldn’t normally do so?
+Does the offer commit you to play a lot in a short period of time when you wouldn’t normally do so?
 Does the offer have a wagering requirement?
 If it does, then you should work out what the full commitment of the wagering requirement is.
 Don’t imagine yourself walking away, imagine yourself spending the full amount and factor that into your assessment, and ask yourself if you can afford to spend (i.e. lose) all of that money.

 - Do you like the site?
 Take a good look around first.
 Don’t let a free spins offer – even a good one with few or no strings attached – make you sign up at a site that you otherwise wouldn’t look at.
 The purpose of the offer is to get you there for the long run, and these offers are generally successful in doing that.

 - Do you feel safe at the site?
 If not, then go!
 Things that look too good to be true usually are too good to be true.
-So if an offer feels dramatically out of kilter with everything else that’s on offer in the current market place then you should be extra careful.
+So if an offer feels dramatically out of kilter with everything else that’s on offer in the current marketplace then you should be extra careful.
 Make sure the site is legitimate, has a full SSL encryption certificate.
-Make sure that it has a UK Gambling Commission Licence, and that you have checked the licence.
-And make sure that the site has good quality help and support services, and that it is legitimate, with good safe gambling information and more.
+Make sure that it has a UK Gambling Commission licence, and that you have checked the licence.
+And make sure that the site has good quality help and support services, and that it is legitimate, with good, safe gambling information and more.

 While a lot of this feels negative and smacks of being too careful, the truth is that you cannot be too careful, not just around free spins offers but around all aspects of the casino industry.
 The vast majority of people are able to enjoy fun, safe gambling with no ill effects, but it takes a bit of knowledge and effort to keep yourself on that side of the line.